 Your two and a half or three-year-old is almost out of diapers, is curious about everything, and seems ready to explore the world.
 But is he or she ready to start preschool?

-“When I meet with parents of preschool aged children, they often ask me how they know if their child is ready for preschool,” said Jennifer Kendall, Assistant Head of School for Early School Education and Admissions at The Grosse Pointe Academy.
+“When I meet with parents of preschool aged children, they often ask me how they know if their child is ready for preschool,” said Jennifer Kendall, Assistant Head of School for Early School Education at The Grosse Pointe Academy.
 “Signs that your child is ready include an interest in being independent, a desire to play with other children, and the ability to follow directions.”

 One of the benefits of a Montessori environment for a toddler or preschooler, according to Kendall, is the individualized nature of the program within a full classroom setting.